Vision-based Multi-future Trajectory Prediction: A Survey: Frameworks for MTP

+As mentioned in \cite{social-gan}, variety loss can effectively alleviate the mode collapse problem brought from the reconstruction loss.
+This strategy is commonly used in noise-based MTP frameworks \cite{stgat,tpa, ewta, tp-raster}.
+A study \cite{variety-loss-analysis} further explains that a learner trained with variety loss can converge to the square root of the ground truth probability density function.

+\textbf{Bivariate Gaussian for Outputs Representation.} The bivariate Gaussian for outputs representation for MTP introduced in \cref{sec:rnn-mtp-framework} can also be an enhancement of MTP prediction.
+This strategy was first used in S-LSTM \cite{social-lstm} for deterministic prediction but was depreciated by GAN-based models due to its non-differentiable position sampling.
+Then, it is reused in Social-STGCNN \cite{stgcnn} and \cite{sgcn} for MTP where multiple trajectories can be obtained by sampling $K$ future positions from the predicted distributions.
+However, the output positions are sampled individually and may not be temporally correlated, causing unrealistic predictions.

+We find that in most studies, the bivariate Gaussian can be used to indicate the entropy of predicted distribution or relaxation of predictions for the loss calculation.
+For example, it can be combined with anchor-based MTP frameworks to avoid the expectation-maximisation training procedure and visualise the uncertainties under each time step for better optimisation \cite{multipath}.

-\paragraph{Advanced Sampling Tricks} Random sampling from an MTP model may not cover all modes due to limited sampling numbers.
-Therefore, advanced \textit{sampling tricks} are proposed to ensure the coverage of the distribution.
-For example, \cite{likelihood-diverse-sampling} propose \textit{post-hoc} methods named Likelihood Diverse Sampling (LDS) to enhance the quality and diversity for flow-based methods by training a sampling model by balancing the likelihood of an individual trajectory and the spatial separation among trajectories and can also be adapted to other frameworks. \cite{ynet} propose the Test Time Sampling Trick to cluster sampled endpoints into $K$ centres for wider coverage of predicted endpoints. \cite{npsn} propose the Non-Probability Sampling Network via a Quasi-Monte Carlo method to generate non-biased samples.
+\textbf{Diverse Sampling Tricks.} Random sampling from an MTP model may not cover all modes due to limited sampling numbers.
+Therefore, \textit{diverse sampling tricks} are proposed to ensure the coverage of the distribution.
+For example, Likelihood Diverse Sampling (LDS) \cite{likelihood-diverse-sampling} is proposed as a \textit{post-hoc} method to enhance the quality and diversity by training a sampling model to balance the likelihood of an individual trajectory and the spatial separation among trajectories. \cite{ynet} proposes the Test Time Sampling Trick to cluster sampled endpoints into $K$ centres for wider coverage of predicted endpoints.
+TDOR \cite{tdor} sends an oversampled trajectory set into a transformer to generate $K$ trajectories, where its generative style decoder can be considered as a learnable cluster algorithm using self-attention.
+Non-Probability Sampling Network (NPSN) \cite{npsn} is a Quasi-Monte Carlo method to generate non-biased samples.
+Stimulus Verification \cite{stimulus-verification} filters predicted samples by verifying their compliance with scene and social interaction.
+BOSampler \cite{bosampler} tackles the long-tail problems in Monte-Carlo-based sampling by sequentially exploring the predictions in the long-tail region based on a Gaussian Process.